ktomk/pipelines/README.md

 PHP 5.4+.
 A development environment should have PHP 7, this is especially suggested for future releases.

+Installing the [PHP YAML extension][PHP-YAML] is highly recommended as it does greatly improve parsing the pipelines file.

 ### User Tests

 Successful use on Ubuntu 16.04 LTS and Mac OS X Sierra and High